tecnico-sec/Secure-Messages/README.md

 In this laboratory assignment we used UDP sockets with JSON payloads, protected with cryptographic functions, to implement custom secure messages.
 A good understanding of the building blocks is important to effectively use real-world secure channels such as TLS or SSH.

-**Acknowledgments**

-Pedro Adão, Vasco Guita and Ricardo Chaves for the feedback.

 ----

 [SIRS Faculty](mailto:meic-sirs@disciplinas.tecnico.ulisboa.pt)